EDIT 8/28/2016: Briefly retouched with some corrections.

 That kiss is their pink elephant, so to speak.

 Not that kiss.
 Not the one in the van, incognito during a stakeout, sudden and unexpected.
 No, that kiss was one thing.
-Mind-blowing as it has been (and yes, it had been), it'd also been confronted.
-He'd been freaked and shaken and he'd let her know it.
-She'd kissed him and he'd balked, flipped out, and it'd been over.
+Mind-blowing as it has been (and yes, it had been), it had also been confronted.
+He'd been freaked out and shaken and he'd let her know it.
+She'd kissed him and he had flinched, flipped out, and it had been over.

 The Determined Deductive Duo spent many an afternoon hour in Kelly's, talking and discussing and plotting, and Spinelli wondered how he had never noticed Maxie's complete lack of understanding on the subject of personal space.
-Every time he turned around he saw her, and when he looked forward all he could feel was her breath against his cheek and her hair brushing the nape of his neck.
+Every time he turned around he saw her and when he looked forward all he could feel was her breath against his cheek.
 She rested her elbow next to him on the table, put her coffee cup right next to his so their fingers brushed, hovered behind him and talked and leaned and drove him absolutely crazy.
 He'd meant it when he said he couldn't take it.
 If he had to deal with it anymore he—well, he didn't know what he'd do.